 Restricted Stock and Restricted Stock Unit Awards.
-Subject to certain limitations, the Private AYRO Committee was authorized to grant awards of restricted stock and restricted stock units, which were rights to receive shares of Private AYRO common stock or cash, as determined by the Private AYRO Committee and as set forth in the applicable award agreement, upon the settlement of the restricted stock units at the end of a specified time period.
-The Private AYRO Committee may have imposed any restrictions or conditions upon the vesting of restricted stock or restricted stock unit awards, or that delay the settlement of a restricted stock unit award after it vests, that the Private AYRO Committee deemed appropriate and in accordance with the requirements of Section 409A of the Code and the regulations and other authoritative guidance issued thereunder.
-Dividend equivalents may have been credited in respect of shares covered by a restricted stock or a restricted stock unit award, as determined by the Private AYRO Committee.
-At the discretion of the Private AYRO Committee, such dividend equivalents may have been covered by a restricted stock unit, as applicable.
-If a restricted stock or restricted stock unit award recipient's employment or service relationship with Private AYRO terminated, any unvested portion of the restricted stock unit award would be forfeited, unless the participant's award agreement provided otherwise.
+Subject to certain limitations, the AYRO Operating Committee was authorized to grant awards of restricted stock and restricted stock units, which were rights to receive shares of AYRO Operating common stock or cash, as determined by the AYRO Operating Committee and as set forth in the applicable award agreement, upon the settlement of the restricted stock units at the end of a specified time period.
+The AYRO Operating Committee may have imposed any restrictions or conditions upon the vesting of restricted stock or restricted stock unit awards, or that delay the settlement of a restricted stock unit award after it vests, that the AYRO Operating Committee deemed appropriate and in accordance with the requirements of Section 409A of the Code and the regulations and other authoritative guidance issued thereunder.
+Dividend equivalents may have been credited in respect of shares covered by a restricted stock or a restricted stock unit award, as determined by the AYRO Operating Committee.
+At the discretion of the AYRO Operating Committee, such dividend equivalents may have been converted into additional shares covered by restricted stock or restricted stock units, as applicable.
+If a restricted stock or restricted stock unit award recipient's employment or service relationship with AYRO Operating terminated, any unvested portion of the restricted stock or restricted stock unit award would be forfeited, unless the participant's award agreement provided otherwise.
 Restricted stock and restricted stock unit awards are generally not transferable except (i) by will or by the laws of descent and distribution or (ii) to certain permitted transferee, to the extent provided in the award agreement.

 Other Awards.
-Other awards permitted under the Private AYRO Equity Plan included stock appreciation rights, bonus stock, dividend equivalents, and other stockbased awards that were denominated or payable in, valued in whole or in part by reference to or otherwise based on or related to Private AYRO common stock.
+Other awards permitted under the AYRO Operating Equity Plan included stock appreciation rights, bonus stock, dividend equivalents, and other stock-based awards that were denominated or payable in, valued in whole or in part by reference to or otherwise based on or related to AYRO Operating common stock.

 Certain Adjustments; Change in Control.
-In connection with any reorganization, recapitalization, reincorporation, reclassification, stock dividend, dividend in property other than cash, stock split, liquidating dividend, combination of shares, exchange of shares, or other change in Private AYRO's capital structure, the Private AYRO Committee would have appropriately adjusted the type(s), class(es) and number of shares of common stock subject to the Private AYRO Equity Plan (and the other share limits contained therein), and any outstanding awards would also be appropriately adjusted as to the type(s), class(es), number of shares and exercise price per share of common stock subject to such awards.
+In connection with any reorganization, recapitalization, reincorporation, reclassification, stock dividend, dividend in property other than cash, stock split, liquidating dividend, combination of shares, exchange of shares, or other change in AYRO Operating's capital structure, the AYRO Operating Committee would have appropriately adjusted the type(s), class(es) and number of shares of common stock subject to the AYRO Operating Equity Plan (and the other share limits contained therein), and any outstanding awards would also be appropriately adjusted as to the type(s), class(es), number of shares and exercise price per share of common stock subject to such awards.